The Job

 The Challenge

 It was up to 30′ from the bottom of slab to the underlying soil which had originally been installed to backfill the abutments.
-In order to reduce the loads applied to the bridge from the backfill, the lightest possible material capable of providing sufficient support to the pavement was required.
+The lightest possible material capable of providing sufficient support to the pavement was required.
+This would reduce the loads applied to the bridge from the backfill.
+Due to the very constrained access (a few cored holes through the deck, and a few square foot port cut into each abutment face), the lightweight material had to be self-consolidating (placed as a fluid).

-Due to integrated beams for the structural slabs, there were 12 different individual pockets which were up to 2′ tall, which had to be vented independently during the final lift, 4 of which had to be under live traffic because the road couldn’t be completely closed.
+Due to integrated beams for the structural slabs, there were 12 different individual pockets which were up to 2′ tall.
+Each had to be vent independently during the final lift.
+Four of were under live traffic because the road had to have one lane open at all times.

 The Solution

-CJGeo worked with the general contractor to formulate a plan to vent the individual pockets from outside of the open lanes, to ensure a complete fill without requiring a complete road closure.
-Over the course of two mobilizations, CJGeo placed 2,840CY of 25lb/cuft cellular concrete to fill the abutments.
+CJGeo worked with the general contractor to formulate a plan to vent the individual pockets from outside of the open lanes.
+This helps to ensure a complete fill without requiring a complete road closure.
+Over the course of two mobilizations, CJGeo placed 2,840CY of 25lb/cuft CJFill-Ultra Lightweight to fill the abutments.